Metro Times: History and content

-The Metro Times, is well known for its progressive news and opinion.
+Euclid Media Group dissolved in August 2023 and the newspaper was sold to Chris Keating, operating under the name Big Lou Holdings LLC.

 Offices

 The headquarters are located in Midtown Detroit.
 It was previously headquartered in the Detroit Cornice and Slate Company Building in Downtown Detroit.
 The Metro Times moved to the Cornice and Slate building in the 1990s and building owners constructed a wraparound expansion to give the newspaper additional room.
 In 2013 Blue Cross Blue Shield purchased the Cornice and Slate building, forcing the Metro Times to move to a leased space in Ferndale.
 According to editor-in-chief Lee DeVito, the newspaper intended to eventually return to Detroit.
-In 2018, Metro Times returned to Detroit, moving into the Arnold E. Frank Building in Midtown.
+In 2018, the Metro Times returned to Detroit, moving into the Arnold E. Frank Building in Midtown.